HusseinLezzaik/Startup/Ideas.md

 151. New bank system that shows in real time its profit, debt, etc
 152. Business model to scale restaurants into something like mcdonalds, like pizza place everyone should be able to scale
 153. KPIs for restaurants platform to help them grow and scale and bring technology into it.
+154. Own businesses that trade with high margins, things like water/food/clothes have high margins of profit
+155. Countries are heavily reliable on each other economy wise, maybe one can build an engine to accelerate growth in that direction and make more money

 ## Industry
 1. AI